 May 1, 2016, Dr. Dickens led the congregation to begin plans for community initiatives that will enable us to meet people in the surrounding areas to establish relationships that result in sharing Christ with them.

 Agape had moved to 3900 Southwest Boulevard in April 2007.
 Educational Outreach Ministries (ESL, GED, and Citizenship classes) were added, and the church had grown to over 400 members.
 Agape has started three new language-specific churches (Karen, Korean, and Spanish) since 2010.
 In March 2011, the church voted to purchase 10 acres of land at 6800 Harris Parkway in Fort Worth in order to provide spiritual care and to be a moderate Baptist voice for one of the fastest growing areas of the city.
 The church entered a capitol campaign to pay for land in an expedient manner and initiated a monthly Saturday evening worship service at Fort Worth Academy, a school on Harris Parkway.

 Under the care and insights provided by Dr. Dickens the Harris Parkway property was fully paid off.
 The church later decided to sell the property on Harris Parkway and utilize the existing property and structure for the church needs and to minister to the community within which it is located.
-The property on Harris Parkway is currently listed for sale and is expected to sell in the future.
+The property on Harris Parkway was sold in August of 2017.

 We have five core values:

 We are committed to Christian discipleship led by the Holy Spirit.

 We are committed to an unconditionally loving fellowship.

 We are committed to local, national, and global missions.